FreeON/freeon/ICQCB_Orbitals.md

 that the regions where it is more likely to find the electron have a bigger *density of charge* than those where is it less likely found.

-We are now in a better position to interpret Ψ, the wavefunction.
+We are now in a better position to interpret $$\psi$$, the wavefunction.
 But first, let us take a different look.

 ### Statistics, amplitudes and probabilities